Constitution of the Society for the History of Technology

 Before renominating a person as Editor, Treasurer, or Secretary, the Nominating Committee shall solicit a brief performance evaluation of that officer.
 The Editorial Committee shall provide this evaluation for the Editor; the Finance Committee shall provide this evaluation for the Treasurer; the Presidents under which he/she has served shall provide this evaluation for the Secretary.

-If the chair of any committee resigns or is otherwise unable to complete his/her term or if the composition of any committee falls out of consonance with this Constitution, the President shall take such steps as he/she deems proper to secure a new chair and/or bring the composition back into compliance.
+If the chair of any committee resigns or is otherwise unable to complete his/her term or if the composition of any committee falls out of compliance with this Constitution, the President shall take such steps as he/she deems proper to secure a new chair and/or bring the composition back into compliance.

 (b) The Editorial Committee shall consist of five members elected by ballot in addition to the Editor of the Society’s journal.
 The members of the Editorial Committee shall serve staggered terms of five years.
 The President shall annually appoint the Chair of the Committee from among its elected members.
 The Committee shall consult annually with the Editor of the Society’s journal and with its advisory editors and shall report to the Executive Council at each year’s annual meeting on all SHOT publications appearing during the previous twelve months.
 The Committee shall advise the Executive Council in cases of editorial grievances filed with the Council and shall perform such other tasks as the Executive Council may direct

 (c) The Finance Committee shall consist of three members in addition to the Treasurer appointed by the President and shall serve three-year terms in rotation, one member being added and one retiring each year.
 The Chair of the Committee shall be appointed by the President.
-The Committee may choose not more than three additional members to serve on the Committee for one-year terms.
+The Committee or the President may choose not more than three additional members to serve on the Committee for one-year terms.
 The Finance Committee shall oversee the finances and business of the Society, and shall represent the Society in all dealings with individuals and foundations for the purposes of securing funds for the projects and activities of the Society.

 (d) The Awards Committee shall consist of a Chair, who will normally be the most immediate past president, and the chairs of the Awards Committee’s subcommittees.
 The Awards Committee shall recommend to the Executive Council candidates for the Leonardo da Vinci Medal.
 There will be an Awards subcommittee for each of the Society’s prizes and awards.
 The President shall appoint members and chairs to these subcommittees, and these subcommittees will recommend to the Executive Council candidates for the Society’s awards and prizes.